Anti-Racism in Thesis Workshop

 This event is organized by the students listed above, together with Assistant Professor Nora Akawi, and Steven Hillyer and Chris Dierks of The Irwin S. Chanin School of Architecture Archive.

 This workshop, which is free and public, will be conducted through Zoom.
-Zoom account registration is required, please register in advance here.
+Zoom account registration is required.

 While planning this event, a number of issues came up concerning both racism and coloniality in formats, languages, and archives as they appear in architecture academia.
 One issue we will tackle directly in this workshop is the architecture review.
 As a result, we are planning to hold a review of ongoing Thesis work at Cooper, while also discussing the review itself, its associated languages and formats, and how they may perpetuate hierarchies and biases.
 During the last session, the discussion will address anti-racism and anti-coloniality in the Thesis curriculum more broadly.